 You’ll have no problem finding these handsets as pretty much all wireless providers and major retailers offer versions of the Galaxy S. And while it was originally just one model arriving each year, the Galaxy S now comprises multiple devices and price points.
 The specs vary slightly from model to model, but largely share the same features.

-The current generation is made up of the Samsung Galaxy S20, Galaxy S20+, Galaxy S20 Ultra, and Galaxy S20 Fan Edition.
-You’ll still find the predecessor (Galaxy S10) at a variety of carriers.
+The current generation is made up of the Samsung Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra.
+You’ll still find the predecessor (Galaxy S20 series) at a variety of carriers.

-If the Galaxy S is considered the flagship line, the Galaxy A might best be described as the junior flagship line.
+If the Galaxy S is considered the flagship line, the Galaxy A might best be described as the junior flagship line, or still in the discussion of “premium” devices.
 It’s a great way to get most of the tech and features, including quality build materials.
 In short, the Galaxy A is a less expensive way of getting a quality Samsung experience.

 Instead of one model released each year, the Galaxy A is more of a family of phones that runs the gamut of entry-level all the way up to high-end.
 These are not as widely available as the Galaxy S but they’re becoming more popular.

-As of today, the key phones include the Galaxy A71, Galaxy A51, Galaxy A21, and Galaxy A01.
+As of today, the key phones include the Galaxy A52, Galaxy A42, Galaxy A32, and Galaxy A12.